joaomatosf/jexboss/README.md

 	- tested and working in JBoss versions 4
 * /invoker/JMXInvokerServlet
 	- tested and working in JBoss versions 4 and 5
+* /admin-console [ NEW ]
+	- tested and working in JBoss versions 5 and 6

 Usage example
 ----